Vietnam.vn - Nền tảng quảng bá Việt Nam

 Previously, the owners of cosmetics brands Estée Lauder, MAC and Clinique have repeatedly expressed optimism that their businesses will flourish, thanks to the return of Chinese customers after the Covid-19 pandemic.

-However, after initial growth in the first quarter of 2023, Chinese consumer demand has continued to shrink, leading to a decline in sales, especially in the luxury retail sector.
-This is one reason why Estée Lauder's stock has fallen 55% in value in the first 10 months of this year.
+However, after initial growth in the first quarter of 2023, Chinese consumer demand has continued to shrink, leading to a decline in sales, especially in the luxury retail sector, which is one reason why Estée Lauder's shares have fallen 55% in value in the past 10 months of this year.

 Similarly, Canada Goose, the maker of premium goose-down down jackets, has also cut its full-year 2023 sales forecast.
 In its latest earnings outlook, the company said China, its largest market outside Canada, remains challenging.
 Since January 2023, the company’s stock price has fallen a total of 43%.